Pololu 5V Step-Up/Step-Down Voltage Regulator S10V4F5

 During normal operation, this product can get hot enough to burn you.
 Take care when handling this product or other components connected to it.

 This step-up/step-down regulator has four connections: shutdown (SHDN), input voltage (VIN), ground (GND), and output voltage (VOUT).

 The SHDN pin can be driven low (under 0.4 V) to power down the regulator.
 The quiescent current in this shutdown mode is dominated by the current in the 10 kΩ pull-up resistor from SHDN to VIN.
 With SHDN held low, this resistor will draw 0.1 mA per volt on VIN (for example, the shutdown current with a 5 V input will be 0.5 mA).
 This pin should only ever be driven low or left floating; this can be accomplished with a physical switch that toggles it between ground and disconnected, or electrically with something like a transistor controlled by an I/O line.

-The input voltage should be between 2.5 V and 18 V. Lower inputs can shut down the voltage regulator; , so you should ensure that noise on your input is not excessive and be wary of destructive LC spikes (see below for more information).
+The input voltage should be between 2.5 V and 18 V. Lower inputs can shut down the voltage regulator; higher inputs can destroy the regulator, so you should ensure that noise on your input is not excessive and be wary of destructive LC spikes (see below for more information).

 The four connections are labeled on the back side of the PCB, and they are arranged with a 0.1″ spacing along the edge of the board for compatibility with standard solderless breadboards and perfboards and connectors that use a 0.1″ grid.
 You can solder wires directly to the board or solder in either the 4×1 straight male header strip or the 4×1 right-angle male header strip that is included.

 Typical Efficiency and Output Current